kwan22/habits/README.md

 All levels of the habits will follow two global rules:

 ### 1. Basic setups
 **Basic setups** refer to a setup that is simple to understand and easy to replicate at the corresponding level.
 The specifics of a setup can range from a broad action such as "wait for Oshiro to pass" or a more refined detail such as "line up on this corner."
 Niche setups that require specific knowledge that has no direct application anywhere else are avoided (e.g., 4a cpop).
-Whether these niche strats are good or not is irrelevant if they are not instructive to the fundamental principles we are trying to learn.
+Whether these niche strats are good or not is irrelevant if they are not instructive to the fundamental principles we are trying to master.

 Non-basic setups would include strats with pixel lineups, egregiously long movement sequences, long pause-buffer setups requiring memorizing specifc pixels or frames, invisible details like avoiding half-grav on 4a cpop setup, 2fs in general, etc.